freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

-Follow these guidelines for making changes to freeCodeCamp.
+Follow these guidelines for contribute to the codebase.
 This is highly recommended if you want to contribute regularly.

-Ignoring these steps will pollute your repo, and make the contributing, maintaining, and reviewing processes difficult.
+Ignoring these steps will soil your copy which makes the contributing, maintaining, and reviewing processes difficult.

-## Making changes locally
+## Making Contributing To Codebase

-You can now make changes to files and commit your changes to your local clone of your fork, which you can prepare by reading [how to setup freecodecamp locally](how-to-setup-freecodecamp-locally.md).
+You can now make changes to files and commit your changes to your clone of your fork, which you can prepare by reading [how to setup freecodecamp](how-to-setup-freecodecamp-locally.md).

 Follow these steps: